 - 85-100 = don’t do it

 The keywords “running shoes,” “running shoes for men,” “running shoes for women,” and “good running shoes” are possible to rank for.
-We can, therefore, use these keywords to optimize our pages.
+We can, therefore, use these keywords to optimise our pages.

 Update your sheet’s keyword difficulty like so: